Riding Russian Classics in Syrian Skies

 Axis of Evil

 When working at Amsterdam-Schiphol airport, one is always surrounded by modern jets.
 Once in a while, the need to fly the OldJets must be fulfilled!
-Nowadays the choice is limited.
-Fortunately, Syria, is a land still with a good number of operational second-generation jets.
-At Damascus International Airport, the sky has become not too polluted by the modern engines of the Airbus and Next-Generation Boeing aircraft.
-At DAM, ‘screaming’ Pratt & Whitney JT8Ds, Solovyev D-30s and Ivchenko AI-25s of the venerable Boeing 727, 737-200, Tupolev-134 and Yakovlev -40 can still be enjoyed.
-For us here in comfy Western-Europe a trip to George W. Bush’s ‘Axis of Evil’ is out of the ordinary, but every now and then such a trip comes up and can offer an experience like no other.
-Countries like Syria are easily branded as evil, dangerous and full of terrorists but, as I had expected to be the case, such a misconception could not have been further from the truth.
-Its habitants are friendly beyond belief and we felt at ease while wandering around.
-A bit of English is widely spoken and some words of Arabic from our part did the trick!
+Nowadays, the choice is limited.
+Fortunately, Syria is still a land with a good number of second-generation operational jets.
+At Damascus International Airport, the sky has become not too polluted by the Airbus and Next-Generation Boeing aircraft's modern engines.
+At DAM, 'screaming' Pratt & Whitney JT8Ds, Solovyev D-30s, and Ivchenko AI-25s of the venerable Boeing 727, 737-200, Tupolev-134, and Yakovlev -40 can still be enjoyed.
+For us here in comfy Western-Europe, a trip to George W. Bush's 'Axis of Evil' is out of the ordinary, but now and then, such a trip comes up and can offer an experience like no other.
+Countries like Syria are quickly branded as evil, dangerous, and full of terrorists, but as I had expected to be the case, such a misconception could not have been further from the truth.
+Its inhabitants are friendly beyond belief, and we felt at ease while wandering around.
+A bit of English is widely spoken, and some Arabic words from our part did the trick!

-During the last week of February, we left Amsterdam onboard Syrianair flight RB427, for the four hour flight to Damascus.
-Assigned to our flight was the ten year old Airbus 320-200 YK-AKA.
-Its interior was a bit decrepit, possibly caused by the gruelling flight schedule of Syrianair’s six Airbus 320s.
-Nevertheless we were comfortable and ready to Go!
+During the last week of February, we left Amsterdam onboard Syrianair flight RB427, for the four-hour flight to Damascus.
+Assigned to our flight was the ten-year-old Airbus 320-200 YK-AKA.
+Its interior was a bit decrepit, possibly caused by the grueling flight schedule of Syrianair's six Airbus 320s.
+Nevertheless, we were comfortable and ready to Go!
 Onboard was also a large group of Dutch Islamic pilgrims on Hadj to Mecca.
-The men were wearing a white cap and the ladies of the group were all dressed in black chadors.
-We left Amsterdam Schiphol Airport from runway 24, with a 30 minutes delay, due to a bit of lubricant leakage from number one engine.
-When the sign ‘seatbelt on’ went off, one of the pilgrims took place in the narrow aisle, and started, for the next half an hour, at the top of his voice with prayers in Arabic.
+The men were wearing a white cap, and the ladies of the group were all dressed in black chadors.
+We left Amsterdam Schiphol Airport from runway 24, with a 30 minutes delay, due to a bit of lubricant leakage from the number one engine.
+When the sign 'seatbelt on' went off, one of the pilgrims took place in the narrow aisle and started, for the next half an hour, at the top of his voice with Arabic prayers.
 After each sentence, the whole group responded, thanking Allah Akbar!

 Syrian Arab was established in autumn 1946.
 In October 1998, Syrianair received its first Airbus A320-232, YK-AKA and a new livery was unveiled for the occasion.
 Six Airbus A320s were delivered to Syrianair in all, allowing the withdrawal of the outdated Tupolevs from regular service.
 Fortunenately, for the OldJet enthusiasts these plans were hampered by the reinforcement of a US led embargo against Syria, and the Tu-134s were placed back in service on domestic frequencies to Al-Qamishli (Kameshli) and Aleppo.
 Presently, Syrianair operates a fleet of 12 aircraft: 6 Airbus A320s, 2 Boeing 727s, 2 Boeing 747SPs and 2 Tupolev Tu-134s, while it continues to use the Syrian Air Force Yakovlev-40s on the twice daily domestic route to Latakia and six a week to Deir ez-Zor.
 This makes Syrianair the main operator of Soviet built airliners in the region.
 Most of Syrianair’s flights are multiple leg flights involving a stop in Aleppo, a combination of international destinations with fifth freedom rights, or triangular routings.
 This route structure comes in sharp contrast to the current practices of European and U.S. airlines, which tend to focus on high-yield, high frequency nonstop flights evolving around a strategic hub.